ayitbarek/ayitbarek.github.io/Lab News.md

 </p>

 June 2025:
-* Congratulation to Ayobami Aboderin and Atul Jdhav for sucesfully completing their MSc degree.
+* Congratulation to Ayobami Aboderin and Atul Jadhav for sucesfully completing their MSc degree.
 We wish you all the best in your future endeavors.
 * Sadique Abdalah has joined tthe lab as a PhD student.
 Welcome Sadique!